samuelhbne/vpn-launchpad/proxy-trojan/README.md

 ### NOTE

-- curl should return the VPN server address given above if SOCKS5/HTTP proxy work properly.
+- curl should return the VPN server address given above if SOCKS5/HTTP proxy works properly.
-- dig should return poison free IP recorders of twitter.com if DNS server works properly.
+- dig should return resolved IP recorders of twitter.com if DNS server works properly.
 - Whois should return "OrgId: TWITT".
 That means the IP recorder returned from dig query is untaminated.
 - Whois was actually running inside the proxy container through proxychains to avoid potential access blocking.